 The pulper machines have already made a huge difference for James and Lizzy Musere, who are witnessing a transformation in their coffee farming journey.
 The couple joined TechnoServe’s training program in 2022 and planted their first 500 coffee trees.
 After two years of hard work, they are finally seeing the fruits of their labor, though there is still work to be done.

-The couple has already processed their coffee beans this year and look forward to receiving higher prices from producing high quality coffee.
-While their coffee would normally go for around $270 on the local Zimbabwe coffee market, they will now earn an estimated $400 from the export market.
-As their coffee trees mature over the coming years, Lizzy and James expect to produce much higher yields, earning as much as $2,000 in export sales, compared to the $1,400 they would make on Zimbabwe’s local market.
+The couple has already processed their coffee beans this year and looks forward to receiving higher prices for producing high-quality coffee.
+While their coffee would typically go for around $270 on the local coffee market, they will now earn an estimated $400 from the export market.
+As their coffee trees mature over the coming years, Lizzy and James expect to produce much higher yields.
+They expect to earn as much as $2,000 in export sales, compared to the $1,400 they would make on Zimbabwe’s local market.

 This extra income will provide new opportunities for the couple.
 Lizzy and James plan to save their earnings to invest in more property and livestock.
-With the extra time on their hands, they will also have the capacity to explore other income opportunities such as producing vegetable crops.
-The bandwidth will also make it possible to spend more time with their five children, one of whom grows his own coffee trees.
+With the additional time they save, they will also be able to explore other income opportunities, such as producing vegetable crops.
+The bandwidth will also allow them to spend more time with their five children, one of whom grows coffee trees.

-The Museres’ pulper is expected to benefit at least five neighboring farms, who will now have a place to process their own beans.
-They explain how their success is causing a domino effect in their community saying, “there are many farmers who want to grow coffee now.”
+The Museres’ pulper is expected to benefit at least five neighboring farms, which will now have a place to process their beans.
+They explain how their success is causing a domino effect in their community, saying, “There are many farmers who want to grow coffee now.”

-Coffee farming in Zimbabwe is creating a new livelihood for Susan and Milka. (image: TechnoServe/Carole Hemmings)
+Coffee farming in Zimbabwe is creating a new livelihood for Susan and Milka.
+(TechnoServe / Carole Hemmings)

 A New Beginning for Susan and Milka

-Susan and Milka Ndarira’s journey into coffee farming began with TechnoServe’s training program at the end of 2021.
-Widows of the same husband, the ladies joined the program to develop a stable livelihood.
+For Susan and Milka Ndarira, their journey into coffee farming is allowing them to build a secure future.
+Widows of the same husband, the women joined the TechnoServe program to develop a stable livelihood.
 After three years of hard work, they are finally reaping their first harvest, a milestone marking a new chapter in their lives.

-With their increased income, the farmers plan to reinvest the money in their farms and loved ones.
-They will buy irrigation pipes and fertilizer, as well as food for their families.
-Susan also dreams of saving enough money to buy a car, to make transportation easier.
+With their increased income, Susan and Milka plan to reinvest the money in their farms and loved ones.
+They will buy irrigation pipes, fertilizer, and food for their families.
+Susan also dreams of saving enough money to buy a car to make transportation easier.

 Expanding Opportunities

-Looking ahead, the project is set to expand its reach and impact in 2025.
-It will extend its support to at least 200 new coffee households who have recently begun planting coffee.
+The project is set to expand its reach and impact in 2025.
+It will extend its support to at least 200 new coffee households that have recently begun planting coffee.
 ZCM will also reinvest the funds repaid by farmers from the pulper credit scheme to purchase additional pulping machines.
-These will be provided to farmers under the same two to three-year credit scheme, ensuring sustainable growth and continued access to technology.
+These will be provided to farmers under the same two- to three-year credit scheme, ensuring sustainable growth and continued access to technology.
 Plans are also underway to establish a local agent for the pulper company in Mutare, the regional center.
 This will allow farmers to purchase pulpers within the country, improving accessibility and potentially reducing costs.

-As more farmers gain access to labor-saving technologies, we can expect to see more livelihoods improving, stronger communities, and a resurgence of Zimbabwe’s coffee on the global stage.
-The future of coffee farming in Zimbabwe looks brighter than ever, thanks to these collaborative efforts and the resilience of its farmers.
+As more farmers access labor-saving technologies, we can expect to see improved livelihoods, stronger communities, and a resurgence of Zimbabwe’s coffee on the global stage.
+Thanks to these collaborative efforts and the resilience of its farmers, the future of coffee farming in Zimbabwe looks brighter than ever.

 Bethany Peevy Downie